MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-entitlement-management.md

 ## Step 1: Create a user account and a group

-In this step you create a group named **Marketing resources** in the directory that is the target resource for entitlement management.
-You also create a user account that is set up as an internal requestor.
+In this step, you'll create a group named **Marketing resources** in the directory that is the target resource for entitlement management.
+You'll also create a user account that is set up as an internal requestor.

 ### Create a user account